mstahv/spring-data-vaadin-crud/README.md

 For larger applications, consider applying some commonly known design patterns for your UI code.
 Check e.g. [this MVP example](https://github.com/peholmst/vaadin4spring/tree/master/spring-vaadin-mvp).

-As an example for a really easy Vaadin add-on usage, there is Switch add-on added as a dependency and the application uses [wscdn.vaadin.com](https://wscdn.vaadin.com) service to compile and host the widgetset.
-To make it work in your project, see [this part in pom.xml](https://github.com/mstahv/spring-data-vaadin-crud/blob/master/pom.xml#L100-L112) and [this row](https://github.com/mstahv/spring-data-vaadin-crud/blob/master/src/main/java/crud/Application.java#L11) in your configuration.

 ## How to play with this example

 ### Suggested method